The Xometry app works best with JavaScript enabled!

 • Dashboard buttons and switches

-Besides cost savings, the key advantage of molding these components from plastic is that they are lightweight and can therefore reduce the total mass of the vehicle.
-This translates directly into improved fuel efficiency.
-In addition, injection molded parts can have excellent surface finishes, making them ideal for cosmetic components.
-Furthermore, these plastic injection molded components are durable and will not rust as with metallic parts.
+Beyond cost, a key advantage is reduced mass since plastic components are lightweight.
+This can contribute to improved fuel efficiency.
+In addition, injection-molded parts can have excellent surface finishes, making them ideal for cosmetic components.
+Furthermore, these plastic injection-molded components are durable and will not rust like metallic parts.

 FREE Injection Molding Design Guide

-The consumer products industry manufactures a wide array of products for society at large.
-The items serve functions from entertainment to convenience to hygiene and everything in between.
+The consumer products industry manufactures a wide array of items that span entertainment, convenience, and hygiene.
 Each one has a specific function.
 Typical examples of injection-molded plastic consumer products include:

 • Kitchen appliances